openresty/lua-nginx-module/README.markdown

 **context:** *rewrite_by_lua*, access_by_lua*, content_by_lua**

-Emit arguments concatenated to the HTTP client (as response body).
+Emits arguments concatenated to the HTTP client (as response body).
 If response headers have not been sent, this function will send headers out first and then output body data.

 Lua `nil` values will output `"nil"` strings and Lua boolean values will output `"true"` and `"false"` literal strings respectively.